 Violent New Breed Establishing Their (Bad) Reputation

 If Three Days Grace and Trivium had a badass love child, it would be Violent New Breed (VNB for short).
-Led by founding member Max Green (former Escape the Fate, and briefly, Falling in Reverse), VNB combine gritty vocals, intense metal riffs, and blow your speakers-out breakdowns to create a rock album worthy of your attention.
-Rounded out by new additions Sean Russell (vocals, guitar), Charlie Nicholson (drums), and Shawn McGhee (guitar), VNB released their first full length album, Bad Reputation, in October 2019 and recently announced a west coast headlining tour that kicks off here in Vegas on March 28.
+Led by founding member Max Green (former Escape the Fate, and briefly, Falling in Reverse), VNB combines gritty vocals, intense metal riffs, and blow your speakers-out breakdowns to create a rock album worthy of your attention.
+Rounded out by new additions Sean Russell (vocals, guitar), Charlie Nicholson (drums), and Shawn McGhee (guitar), VNB released their first full-length album, Bad Reputation, in October 2019 and recently announced a west coast headlining tour that kicks off here in Vegas on March 28.

 We got the opportunity to bounce some questions off of McGhee (who also produced Bad Reputation in his very own Artistry Recording Studios), and the results are as humorous as they are informative.

 SMASH MAGAZINE: Violent New Breed just announced their own headlining tour and you’ll be playing the same venue, Backstage Bar & Billiards, where you opened for Scary Kids Scaring Kids back in January.
 What’s it like coming back as the headliner and what’s going to be different about this performance?